-Note that depression can be a severe mental health condition and may not resolve independently without treatment.
+Mental health issues in teens are serious.
+Suicide and homicide are the second cause of death in teens, behind accidents.
+Depression can be a severe mental health condition and may not resolve independently without treatment.
 Try not to use phrases like “snap out of it” or “think positively” to try to change their situation.
 Instead, seeking the help of a mental health professional is often recommended.

 A qualified mental health provider may be able to evaluate your child and their unique symptoms and decide on the most effective course of action.
 Often, however, depression is treated with psychotherapy, medication, or both.
 Cognitive-behavioral therapy (CBT) may be suggested for those experiencing this condition.
 The therapy modality focuses on challenging negative thoughts and behavioral patterns and can help your teen understand the causes of their behaviors.
 They can also learn to implement strategies for improving their mood and daily functioning.

 Suppose you believe your teenager may have depression or could otherwise benefit from connecting with a mental health professional.
 In that case, you can search for one in your area who specializes in adolescent care.

 If you’re having difficulty locating a provider in your town or city, or if your teen would prefer to speak with a therapist virtually, you can also consider online therapy.
 Research suggests that it offers similar benefits to in-person therapy and that online CBT, in particular, may be more effective than in-person treatment for depression.